Kurdistan Workers' Party insurgency: Before 2012 ceasefire

 The Uppsala Conflict Data Program recorded 25,825–30,639 casualties to date, 22,729–25,984 of which having died during the first insurgency, 368–467 during the cease-fire and 2,728–4,188 during the second insurgency.
 Casualties from 1989 to 2011, according to the UCDP are as following:

-The conflict's casualties between 1984 and March 2009 according to the General Staff of the Republic of Turkey, Turkish Gendarmerie, General Directorate of Security and since then until June 2010 according to Milliyet's analysis of the data of the General Staff of the Republic of Turkey and Turkish Gendarmerie were as following:
+The conflict's casualties between 1984 and 2012 according to the General Staff of the Republic of Turkey, Turkish Gendarmerie, General Directorate of Security and since then until 2012 according to multiple analysis' of the data of the General Staff of the Republic of Turkey and Turkish Gendarmerie were as following:

-Since 2013: from ceasefire to new confrontations
+2013-2015 ceasefire

-The Belgium-based Crisis Group keeps track of casualties linked to the Kuridsh–Turkish conflict.
-This data is limited to proper Turkey, and does not include casualties from preemptive operations in Syria or Iraq.
+The Belgium-based Crisis Group keeps track of casualties linked to the Kurdish–Turkish conflict.

+The ceasefire agreement broke down in July 2015, dividing 2015 in two sharply different periods.
+The data about PKK casualties are limited to proper Turkey, and does not include casualties from operations in Syria or Iraq.